0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 4. Click _Retract_
 5. Choose amount of MPC tokens and [account address](../pbc-fundamentals/dictionary.md#address) of the node operator

-If the tokens are currently being used for a node service beware of [restrictions and pending times](../node-operations/node-payment-rewards-and-risks.md)
+If the tokens are currently being used for a node service, beware of [restrictions and pending times](../node-operations/node-payment-rewards-and-risks.md)